Juhani

 Aiming at business performance and excellence issues instead of particular quality-labeled

-items - Applying flexible quality of management and leadership practices instead
+- Applying flexible quality of management and leadership practices instead

 the quality of leadership instead of distinct quality systems - Setting stretched